Mukimo Is the Cozy Kenyan Mash with Peas and Corn

 FOR THE MUKIMO:

-• After the potatoes are halfway cooked, add the peas and corn to the pot and cook it until everything is cooked through (you can also cook the peas and corn separately).
+• Add the peas and corn to the pot with the potatoes.
+Continue boiling until everything is fork-tender.
+You can also cook the vegetables separately if preferred.

 FOR THE BEEF:

-• Add the beef back to the pan and let it cook for a few minutes.
+• Return the browned beef to the pot and stir to coat.
+Let it cook for a few minutes, then add the sliced bell peppers.

 Notes